 With so many new technologies out there, creating a remote workplace has never been easier.
 It’s also never been easier to be more productive while working from home, in a cafe or even on holiday.
 By having clear expectations from the start and keeping on track of employee progress, working from home can be the ideal solution for many businesses.
 Here are a few simple ways to improve employee productivity when working remotely.

 One of the main issues that come with remote or even hybrid working is restricted and limited communication.
 This aspect of a business is essential for productivity, workplace morale, relationships and general health and wellness.
-Thanks to modern technology and online portals, it is now easier than ever to stay in touch with remote workers, no matter where they are.
-Communication could include a weekly video call, a daily message, phone calls or group chats on apps such as slack or teams.
+Thanks to modern technology and online portals, it is now easier than ever to stay in touch with remote workers, no matter where they are using special productivity tools.
+Communication could include a weekly video call, a daily message, phone calls or group chats on apps such as Slack or teams.
 Staying connected with employees and co-workers will not only limit the feeling of isolation but will also ensure work is being done correctly and efficiently.

 Staying on top of physical and emotional well-being